eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

 ### Transaction Logging

-The library supports logging transactions for auditing and analytics purposes.
-Currently, only presentation transactions (both proximity and remote) are supported by the library.
-Issuing transactions will be added in a future release.
+The library can log transactions for auditing and analytics purposes.
+It records presentations (both proximity and remote), credential issuance and re-issuance, and credential deletions.
+Other transaction types (e.g. signing/sealing) can also be added through the same funnel.
+Each entry follows the EUDI Wallet Technical Specification 10 (TS10) data model.

 #### Configuring Transaction Logger